 Choosing the right web host is a big decision.
 Without a host your website won’t work, period.
 There won’t be a place to store all of the necessary files need to display your website.

 You’ll have a few options at your disposal when choosing a web host.
-Some of the most common are very basic shared hosting plans, virtual private server (VPS) hosting, and dedicated hosting.
+Some of the most common are very basic shared hosting plans, virtual private server (VPS) hosting, cloud hosting and dedicated hosting.

 Below we compare VPS and dedicated hosting, so you can decide which one of these hosting options is the best for your needs.
 Let’s get to it!